-\begin{customrem}{4} \it Note here that for the case of identical diffusion coefficients, i.e., $d_1=\ldots=d_m$, we might solve the problem by static feedback instead of the dynamic law of Theorem \ref{proposition}.
+\begin{customrem}{4} Note here that for the case of identical diffusion coefficients, i.e., $d_1=\ldots=d_m$, we might solve the problem by static feedback instead of the dynamic law of Theorem \ref{proposition}.
 In that case, system is stabilizable in accordance with boundary controllability studies (see \cite{Fernandez-Cara et al (2010)}) as a consequence of the identical diffusion coefficients even if we omit Assumption \ref{assumption2}.
-Indeed, by performing modal decomposition $z(t,x)=\sum_{n=1}^{+\infty}z_n(t)\varphi_n(x)$, we would obtain the following ODE system for the first $N$ modes: $ \dot Z(t)=A Z(t)+\tilde B u(t)$ with $Z:=\left (z_1,\ldots, z_N\right )^\top$, $A$ given by \eqref{Amatrix} and $\tilde B= ;\tilde B_n=d_m\left ( (1-\gamma_2)\varphi_n(L)-\gamma_2\varphi_n^\prime(L)\right )B .$ Then, since $D=d_mI_m$, the eigenvalues of $A$ are distinct and by the Hautus lemma, system $Z$ is stabilizable, whereas for distinct diffusion coefficients, Hautus test would fail.
-We can, hence, choose $u_j(t)=K_jz^N(t), j=1\ldots,N$, where $K_j$ are retrieved by an inequality of the form \eqref{LMIfull0} in Section \ref{sec:internal}.
+Indeed, by performing modal decomposition $z(t,x)=\sum_{n=1}^{+\infty}z_n(t)\varphi_n(x)$, we would obtain the following ODE system for the first $N$ modes: $ \dot Z(t)=A Z(t)+\tilde B u(t)$ with $Z:=\text{col} \left\lbrace z_1,\ldots, z_N\right\rbrace$, $A$ given by \eqref{Amatrix} and $\tilde B= ;\tilde B_n=d_m\left ( (1-\gamma_2)\varphi_n(L)-\gamma_2\varphi_n^\prime(L)\right )B .$ Then, since $D=d_mI_m$, the eigenvalues of $A$ are distinct and by the Hautus lemma, system $Z$ is stabilizable, whereas if we had distinct diffusion coefficients, Hautus test would fail.
+We can, hence, choose proportional controller $u_j(t)=K_j Z(t), j=1\ldots,N$, where $K_j$ are retrieved by a similar inequality as in \eqref{LMIfull0} in Section \ref{sec:internal}.
 Then, we can follow similar procedure as in the proof of Theorem \ref{theorem1} to show stability of the closed-loop system.
-However, contrary to the method of Theorem \ref{theorem1} on internal stabilization, we would need here to solve an LMI involving matrices of dimension $mN\times mN$. \end{customrem}
+However, contrary to the method of Theorem \ref{theorem1} on internal stabilization, we would need here to solve an LMI involving square matrices of dimension $mN$. \end{customrem}